-Brockport Police investigating rock thrown into home as hate crime
+Brockport police investigating rock thrown into home as hate crime

 The mom of two is staying home from work Wednesday to install security cameras outside her home.
 Sometime in the overnight hours, a rock was thrown through the first-floor double-paned window.

-“We’re investigating as a hate crime and when we do so, you have to establish the cause of the suspect as to why they targeted a certain home, and in this case, we feel it is due to the progressive pride flag,” Sgt.
-Robert Hagen with the Brockport Police Department said.
+“We’re investigating as a hate crime and when we do so, you have to establish the cause of the suspect as to why they targeted a certain home, and in this case, we feel it is due to the progressive pride flag,” said Brockport police Sargent Robert Hagen.

 A situation less than a week ago next door, however, is causing concern.